entropyxyz/entropy-core/crates/client/js-README.md

 ### `EntropyApi`

-To interact with an Entropy chain node you need to instantiate the `EntropyApi` object, giving the chain endpoint URL as a string to the constructor:
+To interact with an Entropy chain node, you need to instantiate the `EntropyApi` object, giving the chain endpoint URL as a string to the constructor:

 ```js